Jeff Hendrick: 2011–2012: Breakthrough to first team and Derby's Young Player of the Year Award

 Hendrick's form saw him linked with switches to Premier League duo Aston Villa and West Bromwich Albion.
 The speculation saw Derby enter into contract talks with the midfielder over a new four-year deal.
 However, both his and Derby's form tailed off badly over the subsequent six weeks with the team winning just once in nine matches although Nigel Clough told BBC Radio Derby he was not concerned by his side's slump.
-The following month, the Dublin native signed a new three-and-a-half-year contract, extending his stay at the Pride Park club until the summer of 2015.
+The following month, Hendrick signed a new three-and-a-half-year contract, extending his stay at the Pride Park club until the summer of 2015.

 Hendrick missed Derby's Christmas and New Year programme of fixtures with an ankle ligament injury in a 1–0 defeat against Ipswich Town.
 He returned to the first team squad as an unused substitute in a 1–0 win against Coventry City on 14 January 2012, returning to playing action a week later in the 0–0 draw at Burnley as a 47th-minute substitute.
 Hendrick became a mainstay of the Derby team for the remainder of the season after this fixture, displacing James Bailey in central midfield.
 He scored his third goal of the season in a 3–2 home win against Crystal Palace on 24 March.
 Hendrick's form throughout the season was rewarded when he won the club's Sammy Crooks Young Player of the Year award.

 Hendrick began the 2012–13 season in the starting eleven but after poor performances and scoring only once in his first 16 matches, he was dropped for Michael Jacobs in the 3–2 victory over Birmingham City on 24 November 2012.
 He regained his starting place shortly afterwards, and admitted he was struggling to replicate his previous season's performances.
 Hendrick's form soon improved and he scored his second goal of the season in a 2–0 win at Bristol City on 15 December.